Naitasiri Province

 Naitasiri is one of the 14 provinces of Fiji and one of eight located on Viti Levu, Fiji's largest island.
 It is located in Central Division.

 Geography and infrastructure

 Naitasiri covers an area of 1666 km2, and occupies the area mostly to the north of Suva, the capital.
 Its boundaries stretch across Viti Levu in a southeast to northwest direction from Laucala Bay on the Suva Peninsula to beneath Mt Tomanivi, Fiji's highest mountain on the Nadrau Plateau ("Mai na toba ko Laucala ki na ruku i Tomanivi" in Fijian).
-Its population at the last census in 2017 was 177,678, making Naitasiri the country's second most populous province after Ba Province.